-With 2 Rounds to go, Aleksandra won the Candidates Tournament and will challenge the champion, China’s Ju Wenjun, later this year in the 2019 Women’s World Chess Championship match at a date and location to be determined.
+With 2 Rounds to go, Aleksandra won the Candidates Tournament and in January 2020, she will challenge the champion, China’s Ju Wenjun, in the 2020 Women’s World Chess Championship match.

 Unstoppable!
-Aleksandra is the only UNDEFEATED PLAYER after Round 12 with 2 Rounds to go!
-No one can catch her!
+Aleksandra was the only UNDEFEATED PLAYER after Round 12 with 2 Rounds to go!
+No one could catch her!

-After a draw in Round 12 of the Women’s Candidates Tournament in Kazan, Russia, Aleksandra Goryachkina with 9.0 points is crushing the opposition.
+After a draw in Round 12 of the Women’s Candidates Tournament in Kazan, Russia, Aleksandra Goryachkina with 9.0 points crushed the opposition.

-Aleksandra is now 2.5 points ahead of her closest rival!
+Aleksandra was 2.5 points ahead of her closest rival!
 (See the Standings below.)

 Standings after Round 12

-At 20-years old, Aleksandra is the youngest and the lowest-seeded player of the Top 8 women chess players in the world competing for the opportunity to challenge China’s Ju Wenjun in the upcoming 2019 Women’s World Chess Championship!
+At 20-years old, Aleksandra was the youngest and the lowest-seeded player of the Top 8 women chess players in the world competing for the opportunity to challenge China’s Ju Wenjun in the upcoming 2020 Women’s World Chess Championship!

 Top row, left to right: Anna Muzychuk (Ukraine); Mariya Muzychuk (Ukraine); Kateryna Lagno (Russia); Aleksandra Goryachkina (Russia).

 Bottom row, left to right: Alexandra Kosteniuk (Russia); Tan Zhongyi (China); Nana Dzagnidze (Georgia); Valentina Gunina (Russia).